Could be your journey?

 Each home has a balcony or terrace that extends the living room.
 There is a bicycle parking garage and the option to charge electric cars.
 The houses are built with energy efficiency in mind and are fully accessible to all residents.

 The houses are built around the nature, with minimal disruption to local vegetation.
 Raadiraja homes border a nature reserve and the grounds of the Estonian National Museum.
-There are fruit trees in the garden, and the courtyard is completely car-free.
+There are fuit trees in the garden, and the courtyard is completely car-free.

 Kogukond Raadiraja